gvnwltrs/daily-functional-programming-practice/README.md

 ### Day 15: Monday, September 23, 2024 - Pure Functions
 Not the greatest, but still tried to use impure functions to modify state then added a pure function to add to a name that was returned by the impure function.

+### Day 16: Tuesday, September 24, 2024 - Higher-Order Functions
+Did it simply again today.
+Just using two pure functions as defaults into the pure function to modify the text or string.